VoltaireNoir/chained/src/libdoc.md

 But instead of working with collections, the traits and data types in this crate are designed to work with single values.
 Just like iterators in Rust, chains are also **lazy** by default.
 Nothing is evaluated until you explicitly call [``Chained::eval``], which is analogous to calling `.next()` on an iterator.

-The [``Chained``] trait serves as the backbone of this library, while the [``IntoChained``] trait has a blanket implementation for all types and let's you start function chains anywhere, which is especially useful in already existing method chains.
+The [``Chained``] trait serves as the backbone of this library, while the [``InterChained``] trait has a blanket implementation for all types and let's you start function chains anywhere, which is especially useful in already existing method chains.
 The [``chained``] macro, on the other hand, let's you write elegant and concise function chains while internally making use of the same traits and types which this library provides.

 > **CAUTION!
 Chained is currently experimental.
 Future updates might bring breaking changes.**